Chapter Four · The Tax Angle

 Does the kiddie tax apply to joint savings accounts?

 No. Joint savings accounts are owned by the parent.
-All interest earned on a joint account is reported on the parent's tax return, not the child's.
-The kiddie tax only applies to accounts in the child's name, such as custodial UTMA/UGMA accounts.
+All interest is reported on the parent's tax return.
+The kiddie tax only applies to accounts in the child's name, such as custodial UTMA / UGMA accounts.

 At what age does the kiddie tax stop applying?